Flank/gcloud_cli/google-cloud-sdk/lib/tests/unit/calliope/testdata/markdown/gcloud.md

 Useful for specifying complex flag values with special characters that work with any command interpreter.
 Additionally, each *--flags-file* arg is replaced by its constituent flags.
 See
-$ link:gcloud[gcloud] topic flags-file for more information.
+$ gcloud topic flags-file for more information.

 *--flatten*=[_KEY_,...]::